Balance & Falls Prevention Class Brisbane

 - postural control exercises

-- mobility work to support safer daily movement
+- mobility work for safer daily movement

 When Should You Book a Balance Assessment?

 You should book a balance assessment if you have fallen, feel less steady than usual, avoid activity because of fear of falling, or feel unsafe on stairs or uneven ground.
-Early assessment can identify risk factors and guide you into the right program before confidence drops further.

 Is This Class Right for You?

-Clayfield
+Clayfield Balance Class

 - Wednesday: 10:20am to 11:00am